 Betty had a similar story.
-She came into the hospital with her fourth pregnancy, and no children.
+She came into the hospital with her fourth pregnancy but no children.
 Her pregnancy was only halfway through, meaning the baby inside was too small to survive.
 But in a culture where a woman’s entire value is wrapped up in her ability to bear children, Betty, too, was desperate.
-She insisted on staying in the hospital to try and save the baby.
+She insisted on staying in the hospital to try to save the baby.
 At first, it looked like we might be able to help her.
 But sadly, after a few weeks in the hospital, Betty’s baby died while she was still pregnant.

 It’s not an uncommon story, and it happened more times than I care to remember while I worked at Tenwek.
 But something about that day touched me deeply.
-I shared the bad news with Betty, and sat on the bed next to her, and we both cried for a long time.
-Then we prayed together, and held hands, until some small measure of peace came.
+I shared the bad news with Betty, sat on the bed next to her, and we both cried for a long time.
+Then we prayed together and held hands until some small measure of peace came.
 People ask me all the time how I was able to deal with all the death around me — mothers and babies, older children and children too young to survive.
-And the truth is that you need to become calloused, even just a little bit, or the grief and the loss become too overwhelming to continue to work.
-But God brings these moments, out of the blue, where I feel overwhelming compassion and emotion.
-It reminds me of the grief my patients deal with, and reminds me that I am human too, and reminds me why I am doing what I do.
+And the truth is that I needed to become calloused, even just a little bit, or the grief and the loss would become too overwhelming to continue to work.
+But God brought these moments, out of the blue, where I felt overwhelming compassion and emotion.
+It reminded me of the grief my patients experienced, reminded me that I am human too, and reminded me why I do what I do.